juhalappi/Jlp22/README.md

 Jpre  Source code for the precompiler

-Jsource Source code before precompilatipn
+Jsource Source code before precompilation

 Source2 Sorce code after precompilatiom

-Kääntämiset
+Further information can be obtained from juha.lappi.sjk@gmail.com

+If anyone wants to be informed of new versions, send reports of bugs, send suggestions for improvements, or wants to start developing the code, please send email.